MCF/oddjob/README.md

 # oddjob #

 oddjob is a small, lightweight webserver built for development and testing purposes.
-It can be used to serve static content to make webpage development easier.
-This is especially useful now that many modern browsers have limits on loading and displaying files directly from your file system.
+It can serve static content to make local static page development easier.
+It was created when web browsers stopped allowing the loading of pages from your local file system by default.

 oddjob also has basic file upload capabilities built in.
 You can POST directly to the */oddjob_upload* URL and oddjob will accept the uploaded files.
 By